 The Girl with the Dragon Tattoo (2005)

-Here’s Amazon’s take on this novel: “Harriet Vanger, a scion of one of Sweden’s wealthiest families, disappeared over forty years ago.
+Here’s Amazon’s (which is no doubt the publisher’s) take on this novel: “Harriet Vanger, a scion of one of Sweden’s wealthiest families, disappeared over forty years ago.
 All these years later, her aged uncle continues to seek the truth.
 He hires Mikael Blomkvist, a crusading journalist recently trapped by a libel conviction, to investigate.
 He is aided by the pierced and tattooed punk prodigy Lisbeth Salander.
 Together they tap into a vein of unfathomable iniquity and astonishing corruption.”
 My recollection of the book from more than a decade in the past is that it lived up to its over-the-top reviews.
 I loved the novel.